 Ships have sailed the seas for thousands of years.
-They are a peculiar and closed world amidst a beautiful and sometimes cruel ocean.
-The life of the sailors was difficult which is why a number of practices, customs and traditions
+In this peculiar and closed world amidst a beautiful and sometimes cruel ocean, the life of the sailors was difficult which is why a number of practices, customs and traditions developed on board.

 When to set sail and what not to do on board?